GoogleCloudPlatform/community/tutorials/puppet-in-google-cloud-platform.md

 ## Objectives

-* Setting up the virtual machine
+* Set up the virtual machines
 * Install and run Puppet Master server
 * Install Puppet Agent and request a certificate from Master
 * Sign the certificate to establish a communication